-It is important to notice that the direct comparison between the SELIC rate and the IRR is not accurate and the idea is not to introduce a benchmark analysis, but to set a parameter as a reference.
+Considering explanations given in step 2, the parameters utilized to analyze the attractiveness of the project is the SELIC rate and IRR of the project.
 Given a small hydro power project is a much riskier investment than a government bond, it is necessary to have a much higher financial return, compared to the SELIC reference rate.
+However, the IRR of the project is lower than the SELIC average rate set of 21.8% in the year before project start date (May 2002 to May 2003).
+This demonstrates that the project is not financially attractive to investors.
 Given the circumstances, rationale and distortions of the Brazilian economy, it is not straightforward to define the meaning of this difference of rates, and a developer might feel more comfortable than others, depending on the situation.

-The high level of guarantees required to finance an energy project in Brazil is a barrier for developing new projects.
+Additionally, the high level of guarantees required to finance an energy project in Brazil is a barrier for developing new projects.
 Insurance, financial guarantees, financial advisories are requirements which increase the cost of the project and are barriers to the project's financeability.
-Besides, this is small scale project, which generally have more difficult access (than large scale projects) to financing lines in Brazil, due to real or perceived risks.